The Physics of Information Lecture Note 3

 Shannon entropy

 Information is used to characterize how surprised you are when you learn something.
 Mathematically, Shannon defined a quantity called self-information.
-Suppose we have an event $A$, which is a set of outcomes of some random experiment.
-If $P(A)$ is the probability that the event $A$ will occur, then self-information associated with $A$ is given by
+Suppose we have an event A, which is a set of outcomes of some random experiment.
+If P(A) is the probability that the event A will occur, then self-information associated with A is given by

 Intuitively, it makes sense as a highly probable event gives a low information.

-If we have a set of independent events $A_i$, which are sets of outcomes of some experiment, $S=\{A_1,A_2,\dots,A_n\}$, when the average information associated with the random experiment is given by
+If we have a set of independent events Ai, which are sets of outcomes of some experiment, S={A1,A2,…,An}, when the average information associated with the random experiment is given by

 which is exactly the Gibb’s entropy.